slopezpereyra/slopezpereyra.github.io/_posts/2025-12-31-AReflectionInspiredByASmallAchievement.md

 too difficult, I failed to handle it virtuously or maturely myself, so I can understand that many people simply did their best.
 I comprehend in which of its twisted elements some of the violence directed towards me was rooted, and I was no saint myself.
-I wish I could say the wind has blown it all, but so many of us stand entirely broken, as irreparably broken as I could have become with other luck.
+I wish I could say the wind has blown it all, but many stand entirely broken—as irreparably broken as I could have become with less favorable luck.